punund/20ful/README.md

 ## Conversions

-The generator natively supports following transformations:
+The generator natively supports following conversions:
 * for HTML: Markdown (`.md`), Pug (`.pug`), Nunjucks (`.njk`)
 * for CSS: Stylus (`.styl`), Sass (`.scss`, `.sass`)
-* for JavasScript: LiveScript (`.ls`)
+* for JavaScript: LiveScript (`.ls`)

 Some directives may be given in the front matter (FM) of individual files.
 File type is determined by its suffix.
 All other files are copied as is to their destinations, including plain HTML, CSS, and JavasScript.

-FM is, however, always stripped.
+Front matter is always stripped.

 ## Directory structure